 Sociology of the Built Environment, Historic Preservation, Community and Urban Sociology, Emotions, Organizations, Symbolic Interaction, Social Psychology, Qualitative Research Methods

 Dr. Milligan is Professor of Sociology and Chair of the Department of Sociology at Sonoma State University.
 She earned her M.A. and Ph.D. in Sociology at the University of California, Davis.
 Prior to joining SSU, she taught at Tulane University.
 She specializes in the sociology of the built environment.
 Her research focuses on space/place, place attachment, nostalgia, organizational change and death, the architectural design process, classroom space, historic preservation, and the New Urbanism.
 She is currently conducting a study on the experience of anticipated displacement in organizational settings.
 In addition, she is completing a book on the social psychology of historic preservation with an emphasis on pre- and post-Katrina New Orleans.

-In addition, Dr. Milligan is active in several professional organizations, among them the American Sociological Association’s Community and Urban Sociology Section (including past service on the City & Community Editorial Board), Pacific Sociological Association (including current service on the Sociological Perspectives Editorial Board), and the Society for the Study of Symbolic Interaction (including past service as Vice President).
+In addition, Dr. Milligan is active in several professional organizations, among them the American Sociological Association’s Community and Urban Sociology Section (including past service on the City & Community Editorial Board), Pacific Sociological Association (including past service on the Sociological Perspectives Editorial Board), and the Society for the Study of Symbolic Interaction (including past service as Vice President).

 - SOCI 317: Emotions & Adult Life

 - SOCI 414: Methods Seminar: Social Interaction